What Does it Really Feel Like to Give Birth Without an Epidural?

 What Do Contractions Feel Like Without an Epidural?

-Annoying and painful.
+Contractions without an epidural are annoying and painful.
 They're not a big deal.
 I'd compare them to the worst period cramps you've ever felt or the pain you experience during a stomach bug.
 They're fleeting, they come, they leave, you breathe and so on.
 Walking, bouncing on an exercise ball and stretching helped relieve them for me.

 What Does Pushing Without an Epidural Feel Like?